Have you heard of Cutthroat pool, but you’re not really sure what it’s all about?

 - You aim for your opponents’ balls on the table.

-- If you make one, you keep shooting until you miss, scratch or make an illegal shot (I’ll explain what this means).
+- If you make one, you keep shooting until you miss, scratch or make an illegal shot (I’ll explain what this means below).

-- Players are eliminated as soon as all of their balls have been pocketed.
+- Players are eliminated when all of their balls have been pocketed.

 - The winner is the player with any balls left on the table after the other players have been eliminated.

-If you’ve been eliminated during the game, you can return to the game if an opponent commits a foul (explained in this post).
+If you’ve been eliminated during the game, you can return to the game if an opponent commits a foul.

 Now for some details and an overview of the standard rules of Cutthroat.